Don't Ignore Dry Eyes

 are just like your own tears, not eye drops sold for allergies or redness.
 Ask your

-eye care provider for product recommendations that will be the best for your condition.
+eye care provider to advise products that will be the best for your condition.
+Prescription

-Prescription eye drops, punctal plugs, hot compresses, and other medicines and treatments
+eye drops, punctal plugs, hot compresses, and other medicines and treatments can also

-can also help.
-Talk to your eye care provider about these choices.
+help.
+Talk with your eye care provider about these choices.